timotheegrollier/Bard-CLI/readme.md

 To use Bard CLI, you need to have Python installed on your system.

-1. Clone this repository to your local machine: `git clone https://github.com/timotheegrollier/Bard-CLI && cd bard-cli`
+1. Clone this repository to your local machine:
+`git clone https://github.com/timotheegrollier/Bard-CLI && cd bard-cli`

-2. Install the required packages: "pip install -r requirements.txt"
+2. Install the required packages:
+`pip install -r requirements.txt`

 ## Usage